-Most students will agree, and many have voiced their disgust concerning this abomination we call public education.
+Many students agree that school is awful; they frequently voice their disgust concerning this abomination we call public education.
 They spite the good students who obey like little sheep, frown at imposed conformity, and laugh at the hypocritical nature of the system.

 The same will be done here, but there is a big difference between these defiant students and me, the author.
 I was one of those good little sheep.
 I graduated high school with a 4.0, perfect attendance record, two years of student council under my belt, and a host of top scholarships to get me through college.
 Teachers loved me, students both feared and respected me, and the principal knew me better than I knew him.

 It’s enough to make you sick.
 I know it made me sick.
 So here I am, biting the hand that feeds because it’s been feeding nothing but propaganda and sour grapes.

 I’m not writing this article because of envy or spite against system-indoctrinated valedictorians, nor am I trying to put blame on my school for all my academic failures.
 In fact, I cannot because I was that valedictorian and had few if any academic failures.